tc39/notes/meetings/2024-10/october-08.md

 CM: So I think I also missed some stuff here.
 And this is more of a question about process, I don’t have any particular concerns or objections about these specific standards efforts.
 But it’s just interestingly different from the way the TG2 process works, where essentially all of the internationalization stuff ends up getting run in excruciating detail through the plenary, and I don’t think we’ve seen much, if any, of the detail of the source maps stuff running through plenary.
 I don’t have any objection to the way you’ve done it, I actually prefer it.
 But I’m curious why the process is different and if this different process is acceptable to everyone where the people are actually interested in the source map stuff just engage directly with the TG4 process, why the same logic is not applied equally to TG2?

-NRO: We discussed this when TG4 was created and the reason for deferred process and it’s not something you can do within code.
-It’s just something that is implemented in, like, in develop tools that live in JavaScript execution, and there was—the committee was happy with giving more freedom for this reason to the TG4, also because most delegates were not as, I’d say, interested in source map as what TG2 does, so this has the result of not taking too much committee time.
+NRO: We discussed this when TG4 was created and the reason for deferred process and it’s not something you can observe within JavaScript code.
+It’s just something that is implemented in, like, in developer tools , and there was — the committee was happy with giving more freedom for this reason to TG4, also because most delegates were not as, I’d say, interested in source map as much as what TG2 does, so this has the result of not taking too much committee time.

 CDP: Yeah, I just wanted to mention, these are all fair comments, but they did specifically bring this to committee and get consensus for this method of working.